 Arguably the most glamorous of decades, the exposure to new fashion designs in dress, swimwear and millinery was now available to everyone through Hollywood movies and an endless stream of newsreels.
-Automobile manufacturers such as Chevrolet produced commercial films for the movie theater public and there was always a fashion section.
+Automobile manufacturers such as Chevrolet produced commercial films for the movie theater public and there was always a fashion section in the newsreels.
 Home movie archives are also a great resource for finding fashion from the 1930s on film.

-The war years throws up some charming archive film of 1940s dress, hairstyle and notably makeup fashions!
+The war years throws up some charming archive film of 1940s dress, hairstyle and notably makeup styles!

-The 1950′s brought in an era of optimistic conservatism which is reflected by some of our 1950s fashion on film.
-Women are back in the kitchen again, often seen happily working in large Dior style dresses.
-That said, color was now used profusely and again it is possible to assemble archive clips of women’s fashion, hairstyles, makeup styles etc from many otherwise unrelated subject matter available from the Internet Archive.
+It is reflected by some of our 1950s fashion on film.
+Women are back in the kitchen again, often seen happily working in large frou frou style dresses.
+That said, color was now used profusely and again it is possible to assemble archive clips of women’s fashion, hairstyles, makeup styles etc from many otherwise unrelated subject matter available from the various public resources available.

 The 1960’s began with the Paris haute-couture still in dominance.
 The conservatism and glamour evident in the 1950’s is still evident in some of the films shown here.
 Included are films from the Harold Baim Collection.
 As the decade progressed, young people turned to London and the retro casual styles that filled the retail stores in Carnaby Street.